 Have a specific question about ketosis and psychedelics?
 Until deregulation can allow for more scientific research, the best source of knowledge is other people who have experienced psychedelics.
 That’s why we’re here—to help support you on your journey.

-If you want to ensure that you’ll get the most out of your experiences—and do so safely—we suggest you connect with one of our psychedelic integration coaches today!
+If you want to ensure that you’ll get the most out of your experiences—and do so safely—we suggest you connect with one of our psychedelic guides or trip sitters today!

 What About Fasting?